 '''

-...

 viewFactory:static_text {

 title = bind 'mySetting',

-...

 '''

-The required argument of LrView.bind() is the key name; by default, this is in the table that is already bound to the UI element; that is, the value of bind\to\object in the same UI element.
+The required argument of LrView.bind() is the key name; by default, this is in the table that is already bound to the UI element; that is, the value of bind to object in the same UI element.
 This is inherited in the view hierarchy, but can be overridden at any level.
+The keys in the table are treated as "." (dot/period) separated hierarchical key-value pairs, e.g. a key such as x. y would bind with the key y in the table bound to key x.